Litter box: Types of litter box filler

 Edward Lowe accidentally discovered that clay made an excellent cat litter material and began selling it in bags as "Kitty Litter" in 1947.
-In the US, cat litter is a $2 billion industry consuming 5 e9lb of mined clay annually.
+In the US, cat litter is a $2-billion industry consuming 5 e9lb of mined clay annually.

 Non-clumping conventional litter

-The first commercially available cat litter in the United States was Kitty Litter, available in 1947 and marketed by Ed Lowe.
-This was the first large-scale use of clay (in the form of Fuller's earth) in litter boxes; previously sand was used.
+Ed Lowe's discovery of Kitty Litter was the first large-scale use of clay (in the form of Fuller's earth) in litter boxes; previously sand was used.
 Clay litter is much more absorbent than sand and is manufactured into large grains or clumps of clay, making it less likely to be tracked from the litter box.
 The brand name Kitty Litter has become a genericized trademark, used by many to denote any type of cat litter.
 Today, cat litter can be obtained at a variety of retail stores.
 Non-clumping cat litter is often made of zeolite, diatomite and sepiolite.